 In accordance with Rule 5.4 of the Rules of Procedure for the General Council, the Standing Committee on Fishing Activities of non-Contracting Parties in the Regulatory Area (STACFAC) established its own Rules of Procedure (Attachment to Note 1).
 The majority of international organizations conduct their activities and define the basic objectives in their convention (constitutions) and by-laws, which in NAFO's case are the Rules of Procedures.
 There should be no other such equivalent documents to avoid confusion or disorder, unless any such additional documents are mentioned in the Convention.
-As STACFAC is a subsidiary body of the General Council, the Rules of Procedure adopted by the Standing Committee should be included in the Rules of Procedure for the General Council under the heading "Committees" in Rule 5.
+As STACFAC is a subsidiary body of the General Council, the Rules of Procedure for the General Council under the heading "Committees" in Rule 5.
 The new formulation of this Rule is presented in GC Working Paper 91/2.
 Furthermore, there are suggested changes in Rule 5.3 of the word "Chairman" (as it was in former Rule 5.2) for "a chairperson and a vice-chairperson", that will be consistent with STACFAC's Rules and correspond with a real situation in STACFAD.
 In this Committee the presiding officer is a chairperson and his/her substantial work requires support with vice-chairperson.

+Note 2

-Note 2 (item 7b of Agenda)
+(item 7b of Agenda)